FailAcademy/learning/wdp-london/_slides/week-05/02-intro-to-es2015.md

 # What We've Learned

+- History of JavaScript and what ES2015 meant
-- Syntactical differences between ES5 and ES.next
+- Syntactical differences between ES5 and ES2015
 - How and where to replace `var` with `let` or `const`
 - How to use arrow functions
 - How to write more efficient JS with template literals, enhanced object literals, rest parameters, spread operators, and default parameters